therealseanwallace/nuts-and-itl-lookup/README.md

 This package enables lookup of names by code under the NUTS and ITL geographical classification systems.

 NUTS and ITL are hierarchical systems used to divide the territories of the EU and UK, respectively.

 At present, ITL mirrors nuts, differing only in the first two letters of its codes i.e. TL vs UK.

-This is expected to last until at least 2014 so this package should be good til then.
+This is expected to last until at least 2014 so this package should be good for both til then.
 If anyone uses it, I'll keep my eye on developments and update it as needed.

 ## How to use: